Swansea docks: Port of Swansea

-Port facilities
+Facilities

 The port has three transit sheds with 25000 m2 of storage space, 12 quayside cranes, two drydocks, a roll-on/roll-off berth.
 It offers warehouses and facilities for handling dry bulks, minerals, ores, forest products and general cargo.

 Ferry services

 There is a roll-on/roll-off ferry terminal in the western part of the docks.
-Between 1987 and 2006, a regular passenger and car ferry to Ringaskiddy in County Cork, Ireland departed from here.
-The ferry was operated by a company called Swansea Cork Ferries.
-The ferry service was suspended from 2007 A website and online campaign/e-petition was started in an attempt to highlight the effect that the loss of the Swansea Cork ferry was having on Swansea and the South-West of Ireland.
-In April 2009, a newly formed co-operative purchased a new vessel to provide a service between Swansea and County Cork.
-Sailings commenced on 10 March 2010 but ceased as untenable on 2 February 2011.
+Between 1987 and 2006, Swansea Cork Ferries operated a regular passenger and car ferry to Ringaskiddy in County Cork, Ireland.
+The service was suspended from 2007.
+A website and online campaign was started in an attempt to highlight the effect that the loss of the ferry was having on Swansea and the South-West of Ireland.
+In April 2009, a newly formed co-operative using the Fastnet Line brand purchased MV Julia to provide a service between Swansea and County Cork.
+Sailings commenced on 10 March 2010 but ceased as unviable in November 2011, in part owing to increased fuel costs.